biobakery/baqlava/readme.md

 ## BAQLaVa V0.2

-This is a very prelimiary version (V0) of the Bioinformatic Application of Quantification and Labeling of Viral Taxonomy (BAQLaVa).
+This is a very prelimiary version (V0) of the Bioinformatic Application of Quantification and Labeling of Viral Taxonomy (BAQLaVa), made to be run on the FASRC severs with existing modules of HUMAnN & ANADAMA.

 ## Download & Installation: